-For the holders of the data, a single-window system is established.
-This means that in case that they have to make a claim within any of the Member States, they can go before their country's authority.
+For the data subject, a single-window system is established.
+This means that in case that they have to make a claim within any of the Member States, they can go before their own country's authority.

 For their part, those responsible for and in charge of processing data with centers in different Member States, will be able to centralize the organization of their Privacy Management System in a single country (establishing a main control authority).

 10. Higher sanctions